fabrikaodua/fabrika-neutrino-preset/README.md

 ### HTML files

-Under the hood `fabrika-neutrino-preset` uses [html-webpack-plugin](https://www.npmjs.com/package/html-webpack-plugin) with custom template for generating HTML files.
+Under the hood `neutrino-preset-fabrika` uses [html-webpack-plugin](https://www.npmjs.com/package/html-webpack-plugin) with custom template for generating HTML files.
 If you wish to override how these files are created, define an object in your package.json at `neutrino.options.html` with options matching the format expected by `html-webpack-plugin` and also with `"mobile"` option.

-*Simple Example: Change the application title and othe options:*
+*Simple Example: Change the application title and other options:*

 **package.json**
 ```json